G4Q95/AutoShortsWebApp/docs/progress.md

   - Ensured proper endpoint prefixes (/api/v1/media/store)
   - Confirmed functionality for storing media in R2
   - Integrated with frontend automatic media storage
+- ✅ Fixed Image Rendering Issues in VideoContextScenePreviewPlayer (March 2025)
+  - Resolved black screen issues with image media by implementing direct image rendering
+  - Added reliable fallback mechanism when VideoContext fails to initialize
+  - Implemented robust type detection with isImageType() and isVideoType() helper functions
+  - Created animation loop for proper timeline progression with images
+  - Fixed z-index layering to ensure controls remain interactive
+  - Set appropriate pointer-events styling to allow interaction with playback controls
+  - Enabled play/pause controls to work consistently with both images and videos
+  - Synchronized image playback with audio when present
+  - Improved error handling and logging for media loading issues
+  - Enhanced debugging capabilities with instance tracking
+  - Integrated image rendering with time-based controls and trimming functionality
+  - Ensured proper aspect ratio preservation for both direct images and VideoContext renderings
 - ✅ Implemented Media-Audio Pairing
   - Successfully paired media content with generated audio for scenes
   - Confirmed storage of both media and audio in R2 with proper organization